- Start date: September

 - secondary assays

-You'll undertake a major project tailored to your interest and future career aspirations in an active research lab with enthusiastic and dedicate researchers and students.
+You'll undertake a major project at the forefront of cancer research tailored to your interest and future career aspirations in an active research lab with enthusiastic and dedicated researchers and students.

-The Strathclyde Institute of Pharmacy & Biomedical Sciences (SIPBS) is recognised as one of the leading departments of its kind in the UK.
-We're ranked No 1 for Pharmacy and Pharmacology in the UK in the Complete University Guide 2020.
+The Strathclyde Institute of Pharmacy & Biomedical Sciences (SIPBS) is recognised as one of the leading departments of its kind.
+We're ranked 3rd for Pharmacy and Pharmacology in the UK in the Complete University Guide 2024.

 The Institute is a leading centre for research and training focused on the discovery, development and delivery of better medicines.
 We're committed to the delivery of useful learning, world-class research, technological innovation and contributions to society.